-Separating Kids From Their Parents Is A Recipe For Long-Term Health Problems
+Separating Kids From Their Parents Can Lead To Long-Term Health Problems

 These harms can include reduced immune system functioning in the short term, and increased risk of heart disease, diabetes or other chronic health problems in the long term.

 Kids, like everyone, have a physical response to stress.
 The heart rate speeds up and the body releases hormones like cortisol.
-But when they don't have a parent or adult that they trust to comfort them, a prolonged stress response can become toxic, and can cause physical damage.
+But when they don't have a parent or adult that they trust to comfort them, a prolonged stress response can become toxic and cause physical damage.

 "The most powerful stress buffer known to humans is the presence and availability of the parents for young children," says Megan Gunnar, a professor at the Center for Neurobehavioral Development at the University of Minnesota Medical School.